qubas9/Slimer/DOC/controls.md

 ```

 **Description**:
-Returns an exported object containing all current key bindings and their types.
+Returns an exported object containing all current key bindings, their types, and associated actions.
 This object can be saved for later use or sharing.

 **Parameters**:
 None.